 Canwest Global Communications will be run by a group of creditors as it attempts to dig out from more than $4 billion in debt.
 Canada’s largest publisher was granted bankruptcy protection late last week.
 The company owns a variety of broadcasting and print businesses including Global TV and the National Post.
 Its acquisition of the latter is now widely seen as the source of its current difficulties because it loaded down the company with debt.

 The Claremont (N.H.)
 Eagle has been resuscitated and removed from our R.I.P. list after a new owner rehired about 20 staff members and relaunched the 8,000-circulation newspaper on a somewhat-less-than-daily frequency.

 It often takes an insider who understands the existing cultural norms to effect real change.
 That’s why Dan Gillmor continues to be such an effective voice for new-media reform.
 The former San Jose Mercury News columnist posts a list of 22 ideas for “changing the way news is produced.”
 They include simplifying language to speak in facts, not euphemisms, linking aggressively to competitors’ content, doing away with the use of unnamed sources and illuminating the motives of the people behind reported stories.
 While some of Gillmor’s proscriptions may seem condescending, his manifesto reflects the way information is communicated in the emerging bottom-up world.
 More than 100 commenters contribute their own addenda.

 This entry was posted on Tuesday, October 13th, 2009 at 4:43 am and is filed under Advertising, Business News, BusinessModel, Circulation, Citizen Journalism, Future of Journalism, Journalism, NewMedia, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.